andycroll/andycroll.com/_posts/2022/2022-01-31-infrastructure-software-we-use-to-run-our-saas.md

 ### Screenshots: [Urlbox](https://urlbox.io)

-Really decent solution for taking screenshots.
-Not perfect (we have to do a bunch of special configuration on our end) but a nice API to getting screenshots of websites.
+Really decent solution for taking screenshots with a nice API, although we have to do a bunch of special configuration on our end to battle the Internet’s randomness.

 ### Alerting: [PagerDuty](https://pagerduty.com)